antmats/malearn/README.md

 Handling missing values at test time is challenging for machine learning models, especially when aiming for both high accuracy and interpretability.
 Existing approaches often introduce bias through imputation or increase model complexity via missingness indicators.
 Moreover, both strategies can obscure interpretability, making it harder to understand how the model uses observed variables in its predictions.
 We propose __missingness-avoiding (MA) machine learning__, a general framework for training models that rarely require the values of missing (or imputed) features at test time.
 We develop tailored MA learning algorithms for decision trees, tree ensembles, and sparse linear models by incorporating classifier-specific regularization terms into their learning objectives.

-This repository contains the code used for the experiments presented in our paper _Prediction models that learn to avoid missing values_.
+This repository contains the code used for the experiments presented in our paper [_Prediction models that learn to avoid missing values_](https://icml.cc/virtual/2025/poster/43980), which was featured as a spotlight poster at ICML 2025.

 ## A motivating example